mapzen/open/README.md

 ## Setup notes

 The following dependencies must be installed locally prior to building the project.
+[Maven 3.1+](http://maven.apache.org/download.cgi) is required.

 ### Install Android SDK and Support Library